 We built out this whole thing, and as I mentioned as the early days of Click Funnels, the interface was a lot clunkier than it is now.
 They’ve really come a long way and how well this platform performs across the board.

 As a web developer, I like to be in control in the fact that I couldn’t be in control really was very challenging for me to say the least.
-We ended up building out the funnel in WooCommerce and WordPress because we had more control over the display.
+We ended up building out the funnel in WooCommerce and WordPress because we had more control over the functionality.

 We had more control over the functionality.
 We had control over all of the various things that we wanted to have control over.
 It worked really well.
 Anyway, I got hooked at this time into the stuff that Russell was teaching.
 So I started digging in deeper to these things.

 Because again, I’ve been fascinated with marketing since the earliest days of my interest in the internet, really.
 I was very intrigued by what Russell was doing.
 Russell is an amazing storyteller.
-So I started digging in and before I knew it, I was drinking a Kool Aid.
-I was all in on what I was learning from Russell and the ClickFunnels team and people associated with ClickFunnels like Steve Larson and Julie Stoian and several others that are in the ClickFunnels community.
+So I started digging in and before I knew it, I was drinking the Kool Aid.
+I was all in on what I was learning from Russell and the ClickFunnels team and people associated with ClickFunnels like Steve Larsen and Julie Stoian and several others that are in the ClickFunnels community.

 Anyway, fast forward now to where we are.
 Last year I was kicking around the idea about going, but I didn’t ultimately pull the trigger.
 I’m like, “I don’t know if I can justify this expense and this time off from work and being away from my family and struggling through all of that.”